abhishekarya1/Hash-Define-myNotes/content/linux/init.md

 And of course, we can change Kernel startup parameters like which `systemd.unit` to keep as target, which `initramfs` to use, etc...

+The GRUB configuration is possible by editing files in `/etc/grub.d` directory.

 ## Systemd
 Hated because: doesn't store logs in text files and violates UNIX principles of KISS (keep it simple stupid) since it does many things beyond what is sufficient for a single tool.
 Most distros today use it anyways!